I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nc-wdm-driver-list-control.md

 <p>None</p>

 ## -remarks
-<p>To register an <i>AdapterListControl</i> routine for a specific device object, a driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549220">IoGetDmaAdapter</a> to obtain an adapter object, then call <a href="https://msdn.microsoft.com/library/windows/hardware/ff546531">GetScatterGatherList</a> to request use of the adapter and to supply the <i>AdapterListControl</i> routine's address.
-When the adapter is free, the system calls the <i>AdapterListControl</i> routine.</p>

-<p>To define an <i>AdapterListControl</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
-Windows provides a set of callback function types for drivers.
-Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>

-<p>For example, to define an <i>AdapterListControl</i> callback routine that is named <code>MyAdapterListControl</code>, use the DRIVER_LIST_CONTROL type as shown in this code example:</p>

-<p>Then, implement your callback routine as follows:</p>

-<p>The DRIVER_LIST_CONTROL function type is defined in the Wdm.h header file.
-To more accurately identify errors when you run the code analysis tools, be sure to add the _Use_decl_annotations_ annotation to your function definition.
-The _Use_decl_annotations_ annotation ensures that the annotations that are applied to the DRIVER_LIST_CONTROL function type in the header file are used.
-For more information about the requirements for function declarations, see <a href="https://msdn.microsoft.com/3260b53e-82be-4dbc-8ac5-d0e52de77f9d">Declaring Functions by Using Function Role Types for WDM Drivers</a>.
-For information about _Use_decl_annotations_, see <a href="http://go.microsoft.com/fwlink/p/?linkid=286697">Annotating Function Behavior</a>.</p>

-<p>For detailed information about implementing an <i>AdapterListControl</i> routine, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff565510">Using Scatter/Gather DMA</a>. </p>

-<p>To register an <i>AdapterListControl</i> routine for a specific device object, a driver must call <a href="https://msdn.microsoft.com/library/windows/hardware/ff549220">IoGetDmaAdapter</a> to obtain an adapter object, then call <a href="https://msdn.microsoft.com/library/windows/hardware/ff546531">GetScatterGatherList</a> to request use of the adapter and to supply the <i>AdapterListControl</i> routine's address.
+<p>To register an <i>AdapterListControl</i> routine for a specific device object, a driver must call <a href="kernel.iogetdmaadapter">IoGetDmaAdapter</a> to obtain an adapter object, then call <a href="kernel.getscattergatherlist">GetScatterGatherList</a> to request use of the adapter and to supply the <i>AdapterListControl</i> routine's address.
 When the adapter is free, the system calls the <i>AdapterListControl</i> routine.</p>

 <p>To define an <i>AdapterListControl</i> callback routine, you must first provide a function declaration that identifies the type of callback routine you're defining.
 Windows provides a set of callback function types for drivers.
 Declaring a function using the callback function types helps <a href="NULL">Code Analysis for Drivers</a>, <a href="NULL">Static Driver Verifier</a> (SDV), and other verification tools find errors, and it's a requirement for writing drivers for the Windows operating system.</p>